vaibhav-9673/Coffee-Sales-using-Tableau/README.md

 The goal of this project is to analyze these key areas to uncover the main drivers of sales, identify patterns, and highlight opportunities for improvement to enhance business performance

 ## 🛠️ Tools Used
-<br>Excel: For initial data cleaning, preparation, and basic analysis of coffee sales data.
+<br>a) **Excel**: For initial data cleaning, preparation, and basic analysis of coffee sales data.
-<br>Tableau: For creating interactive dashboards, visualizing sales trends, analyzing performance by product, store, and time, and enabling data-driven insights.
+<br>b) **Tableau**: For creating interactive dashboards, visualizing sales trends, analyzing performance by product, store, and time, and enabling data-driven insights.

 ## 🧹 Data Cleaning and Analysis
 Data cleaning was initially performed in Excel and further transformed using Tableau to ensure data integrity, consistency, and accuracy for visualization and analysis.